in

 Q11.
 What avenues of support do you provide?
 What's the response time?
 How long does support last?

 JMB.
 Support is provided by one of two methods: either by a web-based system we call the Support Center, or by email (support@devexpress.com).
 We aim to respond to all questions within one business day.
-We also have a set of forums, however they're not officially covered by the support team and are reserved for peer support from other customers.
 Support via phone, IM, or chat is not provided.
-The support team may, in certain circumstances, decide to access your development machine using Remote Desktop or similar, but that's only decided on a case-by-case basis.
+The support team may, in certain circumstances, decide a problem is intractable enough that they'll have to access your development machine using Remote Desktop or similar, but that's only decided on a case-by-case basis.

 Support is only provided to a developer with a valid license — we may on occasion ask for your license details to check — however the license doesn't have to be active.
 In other words, if you decided not to renew at the end of a year, you will continue to get support.
 Obviously, if you don't renew and have an issue with the latest version you have, the support team will endeavor to find a fix or a workaround for that version.
 It may be that the only solution they find requires you to have the current release, in which case you would then have to purchase the upgrade.